mrcrilly/mrcrilly.github.io/content/blog/interfaces-versus-function-passing.md

 But this was rejected because it tightly coupled the functions to the `Configuration` object, which was an undesirable association.
 It gave the wrong impression that the functions belonged to the configuration and so on...
 OK.

-Let's refine this down in a few steps.
+Let's refine this down in a few steps and see what two other options (possibly among many) we have for doing this.

 ## Start() v2
-Let's begin by using the fields in the `Configuration` instead of these silly `func` variables we're handing around:
+Let's begin by using the fields in the `Configuration` instead of these silly `func` variables we're handing around.
+We will start by refining the function signature of the `start()` function:

 ```go
 func start(c Configuration) {